davidrleonard/davidrleonard.github.io/README.md

-davidrleonard dot github dot io
+davidleonard.me
 =======================

 This is the repo for my personal website.
-It will eventually live here.
+See a bug, typo, or something else out of place?
+Issues and pull requests are welcome!